ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     leaving it "un-tagged".
 No harm in leaving it, but de-cluttering may be desirable.
 * A file may be added to the database more than once.
-* A file may be renamed, or misplaced and the original file contents cannot be verified.
+* A file may be renamed, or misplaced or its contents altered.
+One will not be able to verify the original file's contents is in the current file.

 This utility will identify these issues.
 It is recommended to run this script daily as part of your backup routine.